 Withdrawals

-After a successful , tokens are assigned to a user's account in the Verifier contract.
+After a successful deposit, tokens are assigned to a user's account in the Verifier contract.
 Users retain full ownership and control of their tokens.
 Besides executing trades through intents, the user has the liberty to withdraw their tokens whenever they want.

 2. Using a signed intent, where the token id is also prefixed with nep141.